rmsouza01/iamxt/README.txt

 Install
 -------
-Download the zip file, unzip it and type on terminal: sudo python setup.py install
+Download the zip file, unzip it, go to the toolbox folder and type on terminal: sudo python setup.py install